EngXcel

 Highlights

-The policy applies to all members of the EngXcel community (including staff, students, volunteers, visitors, partners) who work both inside and outside of EngXcel premises.
-It sets out the roles and responsibilities, and guidelines to help keep everyone in the EngXcel community - especially children and vulnerable adults - safe.
+The policy applies to all members of the EngXcel community (including staff, students, group leaders, volunteers, visitors, partners) who work both inside and outside of EngXcel premises.
+It sets out the roles and responsibilities, and guidelines to help keep everyone in EngXcel's community - especially children and vulnerable adults - safe.
 In brief, some of these measures include:

 • EngXcel has appointed a Designated Safeguarding Lead (DSL) who is responsible for leading our safeguarding approach.